kernelginar/arch-install-aio-sh/README.md

-# Arch Linux Installation script All In One
+# Arch Linux Installation All in One Bash Script

 ## Usage: